nbicocchi/learn-microservices/README.md

 * What is software architecture and why does it matter
 * Overview of architectural styles (monolithic,layered-monolithic, clean, modular-monolithic, microservices)
 * Microservices as a form of modularity (scale cube)
-* Benefits and drawbacks of the microservice architecture
+* Benefits, drawbacks, and anti-patterns of the microservice architecture
-* Beyond microservices: process and organization
 * The scale cube and microservices
 * The twelve factors (of cloud-native applications)
 * The eight fallacies of Distributed Computing